MatthewMeade/portfolio/resume/resume.md

 -  Worked with MongoDB, SQL, and Neo4j Databases
 -  Proficient with Git to manage source code and collaborate with team members
 -  DevOps Experience:
-    - Maintaining the build and deployment pipeline for a large project
+    - Maintaining the build and deployment pipeline for large projects
-    - Performing regular server maintenance
+    - Performing Routine maintenance on Ubuntu and IIS servers
 -  Fast learner, ability to quickly acquire new skills and knowledge
 -  Strong problem solving skills
 -  Able to work independently or collaborating closely with a team